How to Do a Google Maps Competitor Benchmarking in 2026

 Implement and track

-Execute your plan and track your geo-grid ranking weekly to see if the gap is closing
+Execute your plan and track your performance insights weekly to see if the gap is closing

 GMB Everywhere Chrome Extension (free) — shows category data and basic profile info for all businesses in a Maps search.
 Google Maps directly — click on any listing and read the full profile.
 Ampli5 Pulse Competitor Intelligence — tracks competitor activity continuously, including new reviews, new photos, and posting activity.